flrgh/python-livestatus/README.md

 ]
 ```

-Basic callable filters can be registered on a Query object, which will be applied after querying data:
+Callable filters can be registered on a Query object, which will be applied after querying data:

 ```